 Quick Facts

-- Reimbursable meals must meet federal nutrition standards.
+- Reimbursable meals must meet federal nutrition standards that are based on the Dietary Guidelines for Americans.
 National School Lunch Program lunches provide one-third or more of the recommended levels for key nutrients.

 School Lunch Participation: